 The Barre Historical Society is sponsoring a series of events to celebrate Labor Day in the United States and to supplement our annual commemoration of international workers day on Primo Maggio (May Day).
-Some of the events will be held at the Old Labor Hall and others at co-sponsoring organizations.
-Here is the line-up so far.
+The theme of using your voice for social change will run through the three events.
+Two will be held at the Old Labor Hall and the other at co-sponsoring organization Kellogg-Hubbard Library.
+Here is the line-up.
 Add them to your calendar:

 Organizing for Action—Workshop with Si Kahn